 There are dozens, if not hundreds, of images of Venus which have survived from ancient times.
 Many of them are curvaceous, in fact some ancient Roman Venus' are even a little plump, and there are many that are slim, but they are never too skinny, for how could Venus look as if she starves herself when she is a Goddess of life and fertility?
-Neither have I seen any obese Venus'.
-What does this mean?
-It means that the Romans thought of Venus as looking like a woman with a healthy body, and they recognised that beauty comes in many forms.
-In that spirit, I want to celebrate the many portrayals of Venus over the centuries, not least the voluptuous ones, so here I go.
+Neither have I seen any depictions of Venus as obese.
+Likewise, for most artists since the renaissance Venus has been celebrated as looking like a woman with a healthy body, neither skeletal nor grotesquely overweight.
+Here follows a celebration of the many portrayals of Venus over the centuries.

 Roman Era Venus'

 |Fresco of Venus from Pompeii (1st century CE)|